Home | Jobs | News & Articles | Job Advice | Message Boards | Search | Protocols | Chat | Fun

 Bacteria; Proteobacteria; Gammaproteobacteria; Pseudomonadales; Pseudomonadaceae; Pseudomonas; Pseudomonas syringae group; Pseudomonas syringae group genomosp.
 1

-Industrial implications:
+Industrial uses or economic implications:

 Pseudomonas syringae is a plant pathogen causing diseases in tomato and beans and other plant species.